psycopg/psycopg2/doc/src/connection.rst

         :param new_oid: Create a new object using the specified OID.
 The function raises `~psycopg2.OperationalError` if the OID is already in use.
 Default is 0, meaning assign a new one automatically.
-        :param new_file: The name of a file to be imported in the the database (using the |lo_import|_ function)
+        :param new_file: The name of a file to be imported in the database (using the |lo_import|_ function)
         :param lobject_factory: Subclass of
             `~psycopg2.extensions.lobject` to be instantiated.